Wishlist

 Launceston to Hobart: The Heritage Highway Road Trip

-From quaint country towns to stunning mountain vistas, Tasmania’s Heritage Highway is an unforgettable road trip.
+From quaint country towns to stunning mountain vistas, Tasmania’s Heritage Highway, stretching from Launceston to Hobart, is an unforgettable road trip.

 The Heritage Highway makes a great road trip—especially in our modern cars, rather than a horse and cart!
 If you only have one day, there are lots of interesting stops along the way that will enrich your journey.
 If you have the time, stay overnight in each town and explore the many attractions in more depth.